vraravam/natsumi-browser/README.md

   results.
 - `natsumi.findbar.wider-findbar` (boolean): Increases maximum Findbar width back to 720px.

+### 🎛️ Miniplayer
+- `natsumi.miniplayer.disable-artwork` (boolean): Disables the artwork from showing in the Miniplayer.
+- `natsumi.miniplayer.scroll-view` (boolean): Sets the Miniplayer list to be scrollable.

+### 👀 Glimpse
+- `natsumi.glimpse.enabled` (boolean): Enables Natsumi Glimpse.
+- `natsumi.glimpse.multi` (boolean): Enables Multi Glimpse.
+Required for Glimpse Chaining.
+- `natsumi.glimpse.key` (string): Sets the activation method for Glimpse.
+  - `alt`: Alt key
+  - `ctrl`: Ctrl key
+  - `meta`: Meta (Command/Super) key
+  - `shift`: Shift key
+  - `hold`: Hold (click and hold)
+- `natsumi.glimpse.controls-on-right` (boolean): Moves Glimpse controls to the right.
+- `natsumi.glimpse.alt-border` (boolean): Uses an alternative border color to highlight Glimpse tabs more.
+- `natsumi.glimpse.show-indicator` (boolean): Shows a Glimpse indicator right above the Glimpse tab.

 ### 🖥️ Picture-in-Picture
 - `natsumi.pip.disabled` (boolean): Disables Natsumi PiP and reverts the PiP style back.
+- `natsumi.pip.disable-scroll-to-move` (boolean): Disables the ability to scroll to move the PiP window.
+- `natsumi.pip.legacy-style`: Merges PiP controls into one "island" like in Natsumi v3.
+- `natsumi.pdfjs.material` (string): Sets the material used in the PiP elements.
+Haze is used when this is unset.
+    - `haze`: Haze
+    - `tinted-haze`: Tinted Haze
 - `natsumi.pip.rounded` (boolean): Makes the PiP window round, like in macOS.
 Only supports Windows.
-- `natsumi.pip.tinted-haze` (boolean): Uses Tinted Haze material instead of Haze.

 ### 📄 PDF Viewer
 - `natsumi.pdfjs.disabled` (boolean): Disables Natsumi PDF Viewer and reverts the PDF viewer back.
-- `natsumi.pdfjs.compact` (boolean): Enables compact mode for Natsumi PDF Viewer.
+- `natsumi.pdfjs.compact` (boolean): Enables toolbar autohide for Natsumi PDF Viewer.
-- `natsumi.pdfjs.compact-dynamic` (boolean): Disables compact mode when the PDF Viewer's sidebar is expanded.
+- `natsumi.pdfjs.compact-dynamic` (boolean): Disables toolbar autohide when the PDF Viewer's sidebar is expanded.
 - `natsumi.pdfjs.material` (string): Sets the material used in the PDF viewer elements.
-Glass is used when this is unset.
+Haze is used when this is unset.
   - `haze`: Haze
   - `tinted-haze`: Tinted Haze